CDH-Studio/I-Talent/README.md

 # Architecture Overview

-Upskill is broken down into two different services: Frontend and Backend.
+I-Talent is broken down into two different services: Frontend and Backend.

-- Frontend: Serves the React app that is the web interface for Upskill.
+- Frontend: Serves the React app that is the web interface for I-Talent.
 - Backend: Manages data coming into and out of the database.

 # Local Development